vuongducphuong/documentation/content/applications/inventory_and_mrp/purchase/products/uom.rst

 .. image:: uom/uom-product-configuration.png
    :align: center
-   :alt: Configure a product's units of measure in Odoo
+   :alt: Configure a product's units of measure in Leansoft

 Create new units of measure and units of measure categories
 -----------------------------------------------------------